christiskatsouris/christiskatsouris/README.md

 🌱 I’m working in the fields of Econometrics and Statistics.

-- 🔭 I’m looking to collaborate on topics in [Mathematical Statistics](https://www.amazon.co.uk/Mathematical-Statistics-Selected-Chapman-Statistical/dp/1498723802).
+- 🔭 I’m eager to collaborate on topics related to [Mathematical Statistics](https://www.amazon.co.uk/Mathematical-Statistics-Selected-Chapman-Statistical/dp/1498723802).

 - ⚡ I’m currently learning how to write [R packages](https://www.r-project.org/).